trevorkerney/C-Data-Structure-Libraries/Data Structures/TVector/README.md

 ### Sorting Algorithms
 - quick (single pivot, found with median of 3)

-The use of searching and sorting functions with TVectors of non-[fundamental types](https://www.cplusplus.com/reference/type_traits/is_fundamental/) requires explicit specialization of the private compare() method.
+The use of searching and sorting functions with TVectors of non-[fundamental types](https://www.cplusplus.com/reference/type_traits/is_fundamental/) (except strings) requires explicit specialization of the private compare() method.
 The template is as follows:
 ```
 explspec short TVector<myType>::compare(const myType& obj1, const myType& obj2) const
 {